friendly/vcdExtra/cran-comments.md

 ## Test environments
-* local Windows 7 install, R version 3.6.3 (2020-02-29)
+* local Windows 7 install, R version 4.1.2
-* win-builder R Under development (unstable) (2021-01-21 r79854)
+* win-builder R Under development (unstable) (2022-02-11 r81718 ucrt)
 * Rhub Ubuntu Linux, 16.04 LTS, R-release, GCC
 * Rhub Fedora Linux, R-devel, clang, gfortran

 ## R CMD check results
 There are no ERRORs or WARNINGs or NOTEs

-## Version 0.7-5
+## Version 0.7-6

-This is a minor release, fixing a problem related to rgl in examples
+This is a minor release, fixing a problem related to the CMHtest function

 # reverse dependencies